BiologicalRecordsCentre/record-cleaner-rules/scripts/README.md

 a number from 1 to 5 indicating identification difficulty.
 The difficulty number can be omitted if not needed.

+**Proposal** Add a fourth column, ADDITIONAL, containing an integer, indicating the need and reason for manual verification.
+The additional number can be omittted if not needed.
+Where an additional number is needed but no identification difficulty, a comma must be added to indicate the empty field so the additional number is not mistaken for identification difficulty.
+Not yet implemented in the scripts.

 ### Difficulties
 A file named `difficulties.csv` shall list identification difficulty data in 2 columns, one row per identification difficulty.
 The first row must contain